fletchjp/MERG-Arduino-Software/README.md

  WATCH OUT.
 This repository has become rather large and rambling and I am going to look at ways to separate it out into some smaller ones.

  Work in progress in early 2023 I think.

  I have now moved some of the files from StateMachine to a new repository with the same name.
 This is a trial for making some more substantial moves.
 At present this involves the loss of the Git history.

  August 2023 I badly need to do some more work like this to make a more usable repository

  March 2024 I have moved some things out and there are also a lot more repositories for other reasons.

+ Now in the middle of 2025 some of the comments here will be dated.
+This is due for a review.

  ## Introduction